SEDSIIT/Winder-Software/README.md

 ## Usage

-To run the program, go into the "cyclone-main" folder, and run "run.bat"
+To run the program, go into the "cyclone-main" folder, and run "Run.bat"